Institution of Engineers, Sri Lanka: Washington Accord

 In June 2014, the IESL was admitted to the Washington Accord, on a unanimous decision made by the signatory countries at the 2014 International Engineering Meetings held in Wellington New Zealand.
-Sri Lanka now becomes the sixteenth signatory to this Accord, joining Australia, Canada, Ireland, the USA, UK, New Zealand, Russia, South Africa, Japan, South Korea, Hong Kong, China, Taiwan, Malaysia, Singapore and Turkey as a Washington Accord Signatory Country.
+Sri Lanka now becomes the sixteenth signatory to this Accord, joining Australia, Canada, Ireland, the US, UK, New Zealand, Russia, South Africa, Japan, South Korea, Hong Kong, China, Taiwan, Malaysia, Singapore and Turkey as a Washington Accord Signatory Country.